 We are an innovative biopharmaceutical company that discovers and develops RNA therapeutics for a better future for patients with severe genetic rare diseases.
-Our team of dedicated ProQRians works closely with patient groups and our academic partners and this has led to many successes in the short lifespan of the company.
+Our team of dedicated ProQRians works closely with patient groups and our academic partners and this has led to many successes in the short life-span of the company.
 Our lead program targets the most common mutation in CF and because of an aggressive and innovative development strategy positive data from a biomarker study in CF patients was presented in 2016.
 A second clinical trial in CF patients is ongoing and is expected to read out in mid-2017.
 Our first program targeting an inherited blindness is expected to enter clinical trials during the first half of 2017 and more programs in this therapeutic area are being advanced.
 The third area that we focus on are debilitating skin diseases, for which we are developing several programs.
 The first of these is expected to enter clinical trials in 2018.
 Our diversified pipeline that we presented during a Research & Development Day in 2016 is the result of our in-house discovery engine that we call the innovation unit.
-This group has been very productive in discovering new programs based upon our toolbox of RNA endothelial corneal dystrophy (FECD), Huntington's disease, amyloid beta related disorders and Friedreich's ataxia.
+This group has been very productive in discovering new programs based upon our toolbox of RNA technologies that we have in-licensed or developed in-house.
+We currently have discovery programs including programs in Usher syndrome, Fuchs endothelial corneal dystrophy (FECD), Huntington's disease, amyloid beta related disorders and Friedreich's ataxia.
 We believe our strong team, excellent partners and our extensive pipeline will lead to a sustainable future for our company and to accomplish our quest to make a meaningful impact on the lives of patients in need.